 Types and degrees of the cataract

-The turbidity happening at the cataract can be located on the poles and nucleus of lens.
+The turbidity happening at the cataract can be located on the poles and nucleus of the lens.
 Sometimes there are cases of alternation of healthy tissues with the struck ones – in that case, there is a lammeral or zonular cataract.
-Such diagnosis as a capsular cataract says that only the forward capsule of an eye grows turbid.
+Such a diagnosis as a capsular cataract says that only the forward capsule of an eye grows turbid.

 The disease develops gradually.
-There are 4 stages of the disease development differing with the degree of damage of crystalline lens tissues, as well as the degree of influence on the person’s vision:
+There are 4 stages of the disease development differing with the degree of damage of the crystalline lens tissues, as well as the degree of influence on the person’s vision:

 Why does the cataract occur?

-- existence of other diseases of eyes;
+- Existence of other diseases of the eyes;

-- genetic predisposition;
+- Genetic predisposition;

-- existence of addictions;
+- Existence of addictions;

-- bad ecology.
+- Bad ecology.

 How can the cataract be diagnosed?

+However, only the highly skilled ophthalmologist can diagnose the cataract.
+The doctor can suspect the progressive disease during an ordinary examination of the eye.
+However, it is worth conducting an eye biomicroscopy to make the correct diagnosis.
 This procedure is painless.
 The doctor investigates your eye, using a light slit lamp.
-The narrow light beam of the lamp helps him to know about the state of your eyeball and all its tissues.
+The narrow light beam of the lamp helps him to know all about the state of your eyeball and all its tissues.

-Treatment of the cataract and cataract surgery
+Treatment of the cataract

-Today there is only one way of full treatment of the cataract – it is an operation.
-At the same time, operations can be made in the different ways, but they pursue one aim – removing the crystalline lens of an eye affected with the disease and replacing it with an artificial one.
-Cataract surgery do not demand a lot of time and cause problems.
+Today there is only one way of fully treating the cataract – it is an operation.
+At the same time, operations can be one in different ways, but they all pursue one aim – removing the crystalline lens of an eye affected with the disease and replacing it with an artificial one.
+Modern operations do not demand a lot of time or cause problems.
 At the same time, vision is restored in 100 per cent of cases.

 Complications after the cataract